 Health system in Senegal

+Senegal has 14 medical regions and 78 health districts as of 31 December 2019.
 Senegal’s health system operations are implemented at the district level.
-Each of the 76 health districts has at least one health center – a secondary health facility with a medical team that provides direct care and oversees the district’s prevention efforts.
-Health centers are attached to the district’s health posts, staffed by a nurse or midwife, which generally serve as the first level of contact with the population.
+Each health district has at least one health centre – a secondary health facility with a medical team that provides direct care and oversees the district’s prevention efforts.
+Health centres are attached to the district’s health posts, staffed by a nurse or midwife, which generally serve as the first level of contact with the population.

-The health sector has experienced a number of reforms in the past decade, notably so as to facilitate the decentralisation policy for which implementation is still lagging behind.3
+The health sector has experienced a number of reforms in the past decade, notably so as to facilitate the decentralisation policy for which implementation is still lagging behind.